Property (Relationships) Act 1976

-The Property (Relationships) Act 1976 applies to partners who are married, in a civil union or a de facto relationship.
+The Property (Relationships) Act 1976 is the main Act in respect of relationship property, applying to partners who are married, in a civil union or a de facto relationship.

-There is a strong presumption that the parties will share equally in the family home and relationship chattels on separation but there are some exceptions.
-For example, if there are "extraordinary circumstances... that will make equal sharing repugnant to justice"; the relationship is of a short duration; or if the property is separate property.
+There is a strong presumption under that Act that the parties will share equally in the family home and "relationship property" on separation, but there are exceptions to this principle.

-A contracting out agreement may be entered into prior or during the parties' relationship for the purpose of determining the distribution of assets at the end of the relationship, upon separation, upon death or for estate planning purposes.
-To be valid there are certain statutory requirements which must be adhered to.
+A contracting out agreement may be entered into prior to or during the parties' relationship for the purpose of determining the distribution of assets upon separation, death, or for estate planning purposes.